AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-function.md

 ## Requirements

+Private function circuits represent smart contract functions that modify the Aztec private state trees.
+They serve as untrusted, third-party code that is executed as part of evaluating an Aztec transaction.

-A private function circuit is a custom circuit tailored to the needs of a specific application.
+The logic of each private function circuit is tailored to the needs of a particular application or scenario, yet its public inputs must adhere to a specific format.
 This circuit should be designed to handle private data processing while generating public inputs that safeguard the application and account's intentions without compromising sensitive information.

-The logic of this circuit is flexible, yet its public inputs must adhere to a specific format.

 ## Private Inputs